Human Sexuality Formation

 St. Robert's (February and March dates) - Registration deadline February 21st.

-St. Peter's (March dates) Registration deadline February 27th
+St. Peter's (March dates) Registration deadline has passed but limited late registrations will be accepted.

 Holy Trinity Parish, Hartington, NE (April dates) Registration deadline March 21st